bot-app/trading/docs/configuration.md

 ### Understand force_entry_enable

 The `force_entry_enable` configuration parameter enables the usage of force-enter (`/forcelong`, `/forceshort`) commands via Telegram and REST API.
-For security reasons, it's disabled by default, and freqtrade will show a warning message on startup if enabled.
+For security reasons, it's disabled by default, and trading will show a warning message on startup if enabled.
-For example, you can send `/forceenter ETH/BTC` to the bot, which will result in freqtrade buying the pair and holds it until a regular exit-signal (ROI, stoploss, /forceexit) appears.
+For example, you can send `/forceenter ETH/BTC` to the bot, which will result in trading buying the pair and holds it until a regular exit-signal (ROI, stoploss, /forceexit) appears.

 This can be dangerous with some strategies, so use with care.